How would you feel if you came home to discover thieves have broken in?

-Anyways, one night while I was out with a friend who I met at College until 2am.
+Anyway, one night, I was out with a friend I met at College until 2 am.

-Sure enough, the emergency door window was smashed and my curtain flying outside of it in the wind.
+Sure enough, the emergency door window was smashed, and my curtain flew outside of it in the wind.

 My friend had a monster cell phone in her car and called the police for me.

-My entire apartment was dusted for fingerprints and I was interviewed by the police.
+My entire apartment was dusted for fingerprints and the police interviewed me.

-The reason I couldn’t get in through the apartment door was because the thieves blocked the door.
+The reason I couldn’t get in through the apartment door was that the thieves blocked the door.